woveon/wovtools/README.md

 ## Overview

-WovTools tightly integrates git, Docker and Kubernetes, trying to create as little new overhead as possible.
-It has three data tracks it manages: secrets, env and code. **Secrets** are stored in multiple JSON files and used to compile the **Env** files which are used to configure environment variables, build scripts and Kubernetes yaml configuration files. **Code** is all managed in git repos and we separate out our stages into different branches of git, deployed to our cluster in separate namespaces.
-WovTools pushes secrets, env and code through three distinct steps: development, archive and deploy.
-This involves compiling files for archive in git, AWS S3 and Docker repositories, eventually to be deployed.
-The general operation of WovTools requires you to make use of a set of commands that operate on configurations in WovTools, git, Docker and Kubernets.
+WovTools tightly integrates Git, Docker and Kubernetes, trying to create as little new overhead as possible during development.
+It does this by relying on structures and naming conventions in these tools, and managing data in three tracks: secrets, env and code:

+- **Secrets** are stored in multiple JSON files and used to compile the,

+- **Env** files which are used to configure environment variables, build scripts and Kubernetes yaml files; and

+- **Code** is all managed in git repo branches.

+The data tracts are moved through three distinct steps: development (in Git repos), archive (in AWS S3 and Docker repositories) and deployment (in a running cluster).
+WovTools provides command line tools to support its development, as well as general tools that probably should exist for Kubernetes anyway.

 ### Example Usage of our Facebook Plugin

 Our Facebook plugin connects to Facebook, listening for updates and pushing content.
-We run it in our own cluster that we call *wov-aws-va-live*, in its own project *plfb*, which we manage in three Kubernetes namespaces of *plfb-cw* (cw is my private namespace), *plfb-dev* and *plfb-prod*.
+We run it in our own cluster that we call *wov-aws-va-live*, in its own project *plfb*, which we manage in three Kubernetes namespaces of *plfb-cw* (cw is my private namespace, where 'cw' are my initials), *plfb-dev* and *plfb-prod*.
 Here's how the naming convetions play out in detail:

 The Kubernetes *context* for the production running Facebook plugin is `wov-aws-va-live-plfb-prod`.
-This means the cluster name is `wov-aws-va-live`, implying this cluster is the main Woveon cluster (wov), on Amazon Web Services (aws) in us-east-1 (i.e. that is in Virginia (va)) on our main cluster (live).
-(NOTE: We could make another cluster with flavor 'top' or 'brown' if we wanted, to test cluster deployment.)
-The plugin is one project, plfb, and follows our internal naming convetion of starting plugins with 'pl' followed by the plugin's short code, 'fb' for Facebook.
+This means the cluster name is `wov-aws-va-live`, implying this cluster is the main Woveon cluster (sys=wov), on Amazon Web Services (provider=aws) in AWS's region us-east-1 (regioncode=va) (i.e. that is in Virginia (va)), on our main cluster (flavor=live) (We could make another cluster with flavor 'top' or 'brown' if we wanted, to experiment with cluster deployment, but chose 'live' for now).
+The plugin is one project, plfb (short for plugin Facebook), and follows our internal naming convetion of starting plugins with 'pl' followed by the plugin's short code, 'fb' for Facebook.
 There is one github repo for this project, and each namespace is its own branch (cw, dev, prod).
 Inside the project, there are three microservices (i.e. three Kubernetes deployments) that append their microservice code to the project to generate its name (wl - plfbwl - the Facebook plugin WoveonListener, rl - plfbrl - the Facebook plugin RemoteListener, etc.).
 Each microservice will have its own implementation, either a Helm chart or its own Deployment with its own container (plfbwl, plfbrl, etc.).
 Our cluster has two nodes, which we use _kube-aws_ to manage and at the moment, because we have not set up roles, one user (admin).

 ## FAQ